 We let some people past us, which is a little difficult in a narrow space but doable.
 Honestly, some parts of the stairs freaked me out a bit – there are some sections where you are basically vertically climbing a ladder, and it sucks when your limbs are shaking from exhaustion.
 (Climbing down sucks also – I made sure to take my time and go slow!)
 I found that the workout gloves I brought helped with a lot with grip.

 After the 2nd platform, it’s not much more up to the summit.
 We couldn’t believe we made it!
-There were a ton of people just chilling at the summit platform – all in all it took about 2.5 hours for us to climb up.
+It took about 2.5 hours for us to climb up.

 Would you consider doing this hike?
 Make sure to watch our video from the hike below!